Law Firm Marketing: 9 Tips for Winning More Clients with PPC

 Yes, I’m aware this tip comes from the PPC 101 handbook, but hear me out.
 You’d be surprised by how many law firms are targeting irrelevant regions.

 “I’ve had friends in the legal advertising world that target the entire state of Georgia when they only have one or two offices in specific locations within the state,” says Kelly.
 “Geography is SO important because the average client is not going to travel further then they need to.”

 Dig into the area to figure out the exact radius that makes the most sense to advertise on, and if you have multiple locations separate these into their own campaigns so you can target as accurately as possible.

-To set up your location targeting in AdWords, navigate to the “Settings” tab, then “Locations,” then select city, region or postal code, or get more granular by clicking “Advanced Search,” and target by radius.
+To set up your location targeting in Google Ads, navigate to the “Settings” tab, then “Locations,” then select city, region or postal code, or get more granular by clicking “Advanced Search,” and target by radius.